SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

   ![Figure: Log of firmware transfer](resources/readme/output_soc.png)

 - When the firmware update completes, the SiWx91x should be rebooted after which it may take a few minutes to overwrite the old firmware with the new firmware in Flash memory.

+  > Note:
+  > Image size displayed may vary depending on the firmware provided by the server.

 ### Steps to Create a Combined Image